MindscapeHQ/raygun4net/README.md

 * If you have issues trying to install the package into a WinRT project, see the troubleshooting section below.

+---
+See the [Raygun docs](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-framework/) for more detailed instructions on how to use this provider.

 Supported platforms/frameworks
 ====================